jonnyarnold/learning-ruby/2-GuessTheNumber.md

 end
 ```

-If you trusted me you will see only one `BUM` when you press *Play*.
+If you trusted me you will see only one `BUM` when you press *Run*.
 One bum is enough, I think.

 ## Guess Again!